-- 38. We are required to make reasonable efforts to complete a draft LAD no later than 80 working days after the end of the TDL year, which is mid-October.
-A draft LAD must include:13 - 38.1 each QLP's qualified revenue; - 38.2 each QLP's TDL liability, calculated in accordance with section 85(1)(b); and - 38.3 our reasoning, and the methodology we used. - 39.
-We are required to give public notice when the draft LAD is released.14 The Act provides that the closing date for submissions cannot be more than 20 working days after the date of public notice.15 - 40.
-In addition to submissions, we may convene a conference to discuss matters related to the draft LAD.16 We can invite to a conference any person who has a material interest in the draft LAD.
-Conferences are generally reserved for situations where there is a serious need, such as where issues arise that require further discussion among the parties. - 41.
+- 37. We are required to make reasonable efforts to complete a draft LAD no later than 80 working days after the end of the TDL year, which is mid-October.
+A draft LAD must include: - 37.1 each QLP's qualified revenue; - 37.2 each QLP's TDL liability, calculated in accordance with section 85(1)(b); and - 37.3 our reasoning, and the methodology we used. - 38.
+We are required to give public notice when the draft LAD is released.
+The Act provides that the closing date for submissions cannot be more than 20 working days after the date of public notice. - 39.
+In addition to submissions, we may convene a conference to discuss matters related to the draft LAD.
+We can invite any person who has a material interest in the draft LAD to a conference.
+Conferences are generally reserved for situations where there is a serious need, such as where issues arise that require further discussion among the parties. - 40.
 Once we have completed the consultation on a draft LAD (and, if relevant, a revised draft LAD), we must complete a final LAD.
-We are required to make reasonable efforts to complete a final LAD no later than 20 working days after the closing date for submissions on the revised draft LAD, which would usually be mid-December.17 The final LAD has the same content requirement as the
+We are required to make reasonable efforts to complete a final LAD no later than 20 working days after

-12 Section 83(2)(b) of the Act.
+&lt;sup>12 Section 83(2)(b) of the Act.

-13 Section 85 of the Act.
+&lt;sup>13 Section 85 of the Act.

-14 Section 84(1)(b) of the Act.
+&lt;sup>14 Section 84(1)(b) of the Act.

-15 Section 84(1)(c) of the Act.
+&lt;sup>15 Section 84(1)(c) of the Act.

-16 Section 86 of the Act.
+&lt;sup>16 Section 86 of the Act.